All "static" spherically symmetric perfect fluid solutions of Einstein's equations with constant equation of state

+Both metric functions switch sign at $r=r_{H}=\sqrt{-\frac{1}{2A}}$, so that the spacetime is static (NS) for $r>r_{H}$ and dynamic (TD) for $r<r_{H}$.
+As far as test particle motion is concerned, this spacetime would be that of a black hole; but it must be supported by normal matter in the NS region, and tachyonic matter (with $p=\rho$) in the TD region.
+As unreasonable as this may seem, it is the only possible perfect fluid interpretation \cite{revisited}.
+Again, the density diverges like $\frac{1}{r^{2}}$, near the origin (which is in the TD region). \\

-{\em Solution 5a} : \\
+{\em Solution 7a} : \\

-Correct signature means positivity of $A(r)$ in this solution, which in turn means that the solution is valid except for $-3-2\sqrt{2} < w < -3+2\sqrt{2}$ (and it is of type NS).
+This solution has correct signature only for $A(r)>0$, which means that the solution is valid except for $-3-2\sqrt{2} < w < -3+2\sqrt{2}$ (and it is of type NS).
 The cases $w < -3-2\sqrt{2}$, for example, $w=-6$, represent static (ultra)phantom solutions.
 The $w=\frac{1}{3}$ case is well-known~\cite[Prob.
 23.10]{mtw}; the $w \rightarrow \infty$ limit, meaning zero density but nonzero pressure, is the metric called S1 in \cite{s1}; other valid cases with integer power of $r$ in $B(r)$ are $w=1$ and $w=3$.

 The density is proportional to $\frac{1}{r^{2}}$, but this is a mild singularity because the mass function goes to zero as $r \rightarrow 0$, i.e. there is no mass point at the origin.
 Of course, there is no event horizon, so the singularity is naked.